 If your income is above certain thresholds, you will be charged more for your Medicare Part B and Part D premiums.
 You can use your HSA balance to pay these increased premiums as well.
 This can help to alleviate some of this financial burden until your income potentially decrease in retirement.

 You can also pay for Medicare related deductibles, copays and coinsurance with your HSA.
-Even with comprehensive Medicare Supplement plan, you may still have out of pocket costs.
-HSA plans can cover those.
-They can also cover the cost sharing associated with Medicare Advantage plans like deductibles and copays.
+Even with a comprehensive Medicare Supplement plan, you may still have out of pocket costs.
+HSA plans can cover those – like your Part B deductible for insurance.
+You can also cover the cost sharing expenses associated with Medicare Advantage plans like deductibles and copays.

-You can also use your HSA to pay for the care of a family member if you wish.
-The I.R.S allows for tax-free distributions from HSA’s to cover health expenses for a spouse or a dependent.
-This is one of the great advantages of a health savings account.
+If you wish, you can use your Health Savings Account to pay for the care of a family member.
+The I.R.S allows for tax-free distributions from HSAs to cover health expenses for a spouse or a dependent.
 This is true even if you’re on Medicare and they are not.